sourcenetwork/defradb/docs/cli/defradb_client_p2p_replicator_set.md

 ### Options

 ```
-  -c, --collection stringArray   Define the collection for the replicator
+  -c, --collection strings   Define the collection for the replicator
   -h, --help                 help for set
 ```

 ### Options inherited from parent commands